 Literally translated to “divorced eggs”, Huevos Divorciados is made up of two eggs separated by a line of refried beans (frijoles), with one egg covered in red sauce (salsa roja) and the other covered in green sauce (salsa verde).
-All this glory sits atop a fried corn tortilla.
-It must always be served with a glass of coke – yes, even for breakfast.
+All this sits atop a fried corn tortilla and must always be served with a glass of coke – yes, even for breakfast.
 It’s the Mexican way.

 #9 Pho, Vietnam

-The soupy noodle favourite is a go-to in Australia for lunch and dinner, but in its native Vietnam, Pho is enjoyed for breakfast.
+Soupy noodle favourite is a go-to for lunch and dinner in Australia, but in its native Vietnam, pho is enjoyed for breakfast.